Robust inverse material design with physical guarantees using the Voigt-Reuss Net: Application to 3D linear mechanical homogenization

-The \VRNet{} surrogate for the 3D mechanical problem operates on a 242-dimensional feature vector where the first 236 scalars are morphology descriptors\cite{Prifling2021}, and the remaining six encode the (dimensionless) elastic phase contrasts $\pi_1, \pi_2, \pi_3$ together with their reciprocals $1/\pi_1, 1/\pi_2, 1.\pi_3$ to symmetrize the contrast representation.
-All input features were range-normalized prior to training.
-As in \Cref{sec:spectral:normalization}, we predict normalized degrees of freedom $\ulWH{\xi}$ comprising of six eigenvalues $\lambda\{\ullWTH{C} \}^6_i \in (0, 1)$ and an orthogonal factor parameterized by $15$ scalars $(\WT{q}_1,\dots,\WT{q}_{15})$ also in $(0, 1)$, leading to a total of $21$ outputs.
+The surrogate for the 3D mechanical problem operates on a 239-dimensional feature vector where 236 scalars are morphology descriptors~\cite{Prifling2021}, and the remaining three encode the (dimensionless) elastic phase contrasts $\pi_1, \pi_2, \pi_3$.
+All input features are range-normalized prior to training.
+As in~\cref{sec:spectral:normalization}, the \VRNet{} predicts normalized degrees of freedom $\ulWH{\xi}$ comprising of six eigenvalues $\lambda\{\ullWTH{C} \}^6_i \in [0, 1]$ and an orthogonal factor parameterized by $15$ scalars $(\WT{q}_1,\dots,\WT{q}_{15})$ also in $[0, 1]$, leading to a total of $21$ outputs.
 The spectral inverse normalization $\cS^{-1}$ maps $\ullWTH{C}$ to $\ullWH{\ol{C}}$.

-The regressor is realized as a fully connected feed-forward neural network with four hidden layers of widths [1024, 512, 256, 128], taking the 242-dimensional input $\ul{\chi}$ and outputting the 21 normalized DOFs $\ulWH{\xi}$.
+The regressor is realized as a fully connected feed-forward neural network with five hidden layers of widths [1024, 512, 256, 128, 128], taking the 239-dimensional input $\ul{\chi}$ and outputting the 21 normalized DOFs $\ulWH{\xi}$.
 Each hidden layer is followed by batch normalization and a mixed activation (combination chosen for stable convergence; identity components act as linear bypass channels).
-A final sigmoid activation confines all $21$ outputs to $(0,1)$.

 Training uses the \texttt{AdamW} optimizer with a \texttt{ReduceLROnPlateau} scheduler (patience-based learning rate halving) until validation stagnation.
-The loss is the mean of the relative error measure \cref{eq:rel:error} over all samples.
+The loss is the mean of the Voigt-Reuss normalized error measure~\cref{eq:rel:error} over all samples.
 It is dimensionless and confined to $[0,1]$.
 The model is trained on $\sim 7.5\times 10^5$ samples (train split).
-Every prediction is, by design, physically admissible and bounded between the Voigt and Reuss bounds, independent of extrapolation in contrast space.